sahilsaxena21/The_Leaky_Cauldron/README.md

 Welcome to the magical pub and inn of the witches and wizards - The Leaky Cauldron!

-Sometimes, things are good the simple and ol' fashioned way.
+Sometimes, things are good the ol' fashioned way.
 This page shows how you can brew your own kombucha the Muggle way, without any wands.

 🍵 Kombucha Brewing Recipe (1 Gallon)